 Now both an eBook and an audiobook, and the paperback is in progress!!

 You can get the audiobook FREE with an Audible trial.
 To listen to a sample and start listening and feeling better right now, click here: amzn.to/377DxNA

-The ebook is now available in the Kindle store and right now it’s only $.99 Here’s the link to go get it for yourself now: https://www.amazon.com/Sticks-Stones-Broken-Bones-Non-physically-assaultive-ebook/dp/B09B4HP329/
+The ebook is also available in the Kindle store and right now it’s still only $.99 Here’s the link to go get it for yourself now: https://www.amazon.com/Sticks-Stones-Broken-Bones-Non-physically-assaultive-ebook/dp/B09B4HP329/

 Some adults suffer from unhealed early non-physical, attachment Chronic Covert Trauma from their primary relationships with mother, father, and other important caretakers in childhood.
 Maybe you or somebody you love is one of them.
 Read on….

 True or False: “If it isn’t dramatic physical harm, then it isn’t trauma.”